bam4564/coingecko_py/README.md

 - `CoinGeckoAPIExtra` is an extended version of `CoinGeckoAPI` that can serve as a drop in replacement.
 - It's extra features are accessible in the following ways
   - `cg.execute_queued` is the only public method added to the client.
 It takes no input arguments and returns a dictionary that maps `qid` values to the corresponding queued api call.
-  - You can queue api calls by include the keyword argument `qid` in an api call.
+  - You can queue api calls by include the keyword argument `qid` in a client call.
 When you include the kwarg `qid` the function call does not return anything (as it was queued for later execution).
   - Queued calls benefit from the clients internal strategy for mitigating server side rate limiting.
   - Page range queries allow you to request a range of data pages in a single client call.
     - If `page_start` and `page_end` are both defined, it will return all data pages in range.
-    - If `page_start` is defined and `page_end` is not, it will return all data pages from `page_start` onwards
+    - If `page_start` is defined and `page_end` is not, it will return all data pages from `page_start` onwards.
     - Page range queries must be queued (include `qid` in their call signature).

 ## Development and Testing